anthonycaccese/es-theme-picade/README.md

 ## Acknowledgments

 - Splashscreen (see splashscreen.png in /\_inc/images) created by quicksilver from the retropie forums [[source](https://retropie.org.uk/forum/post/175052)]
+- Video Splashscreen (see splashscreen.mp4 in /\_inc/video) edited from the original ad by yop39 from the retropie forums [[source](https://retropie.org.uk/forum/post/183524)]
 - System logos modified from the Carbom theme by Eric Hettervik
 - Worksans-Bold font by [Wei Huang](https://fonts.google.com/specimen/Work+Sans)